360ls/360ls/_requirements/functionalspec/usecases.md

 - Login
 	- First time user creates an account
 	- Repeat users enter a username and password
-	- If a user forgets their password they can reset it
+	- If a user forgets their password, they can reset it
-	- If a user enters a wrong password it should display an error
+	- If a user enters a wrong password, an error is displayed and another password is requested

 - Filter Live Videos
 	- Filter the visible live videos to look for a specific officer's live feed